App Volumes Architecture

 - Synchronize assignments across instances (optional)

-- Assisted replication and import removes the need for Import Background Job
+- Assisted replication and import removes the need for import background job

-Table 11: Multi-Instance Components
+Table 11: Multi-instance components

 Component | Description |

-App Volumes Manager Instance | An App Volumes install bound by an SQL database Multiple App Volumes Manager servers can access a single SQL database |
+App Volumes Manager Instance | An App Volumes install bound by a database Multiple App Volumes Manager servers can access a single database |

 Source Instance | App Volumes instance that synchronizes replicated applications and packages to other App Volumes instances |